betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 C++20 added `std::span`, ranges, and concepts.
 C++23 added `std::mdspan` and `std::expected`, both useful for expressing intent more clearly in high-performance and systems code.

-While consistent usage of those new classes eliminates many types of memory usage errors at compile time or at runtime, they do eliminate all undefined behavior.
+While consistent use of those newer types eliminates many kinds of memory-use errors at compile time or runtime, they do not eliminate all undefined behavior.
-And C++ code can enjoy the advantages of these standard abstractions if it is refactored to use them.
+And C++ code benefits from these standard abstractions only if it is refactored to use them.
-And the C++ standard along does provide the needed safety, compiler and library implementations need to provide the needed checks.
+The C++ standard alone does not provide the necessary safety; compiler and library implementations must provide the necessary checks.

-## LLVM Clang: Make existing C++ code safer
+## LLVM and Clang: Making existing C++ code safer

-Large companies like Google, Apple, and others have made significant contributions to the LLVM Clang compiler stack to improve C++ memory safety.
+Large companies like Google, Apple, and others have made significant contributions to the LLVM/Clang compiler stack to improve C++ memory safety.
-Apple started the Clang Safe Buffers effort<sup>[3]</sup> where setting the compiler flag `-Wunsafe-buffer-usage` triggers diagnostics that identify pointer arithmetic, unchecked subscripting, and other patterns that often result in out-of-bounds indexing errors and pointer read/write errors.
+Apple started the Clang Safe Buffers effort<sup>[3]</sup>, where setting the compiler flag `-Wunsafe-buffer-usage` triggers diagnostics that identify pointer arithmetic, unchecked subscripting, and other patterns that often result in out-of-bounds indexing errors and pointer read/write errors.
 The intended migration path is to wrap raw buffers in safer abstractions such as `std::span`, `std::vector`, `std::array`, or `std::string_view`, and to preserve bounds information across APIs instead of dropping back to pointer-plus-size pairs.
 Clang also provides `[[clang::unsafe_buffer_usage]]` and `#pragma clang unsafe_buffer_usage` so teams can mark compatibility boundaries and adopt the model incrementally.

-The second major piece is libc++ hardening<sup>[4]</sup> which was also started by Apple with major support from Google.
+The second major piece is libc++ hardening,<sup>[4]</sup> which was also started by Apple with major support from Google.
 This hardening adds default always-on runtime checks to important standard-library operations so that some classes of undefined behavior become reliably diagnosed failures.
 In today's libc++, hardened support already covers important facilities including `std::span`, `std::string_view`, `std::vector`, `std::string`, `std::mdspan`, `std::optional`, and `std::expected`, with several iterator checks available when ABI settings permit bounded iterators.
 LLVM's C++ Safe Buffers documentation explicitly treats hardened libc++ and compiler diagnostics as complementary pieces of one programming model.

-The third piece is static checking via the LLVM tool clang-tidy<sup>[5]</sup>.
+The third piece is static checking via the LLVM tool `clang-tidy`<sup>[5]</sup>.
 Clang-tidy's `cppcoreguidelines` checks line up with the C++ Core Guidelines<sup>[6]</sup> and enforce proper usage of modern C++ types instead of raw pointers.
 Those checks operationalize the Core Guidelines' bounds rules: avoid pointer arithmetic, avoid array-to-pointer decay, prefer `span`, and make ownership explicit.

-While this is significant improvement over the usage of raw C++ pointers, this is not yet full memory safety.
+While this is a significant improvement over the use of raw C++ pointers, it is not yet full memory safety.
-But it is increasingly a real engineering path instead of just advice.
+But it is increasingly a practical engineering path rather than just advice.
-And existing unsafe C++ code can be incrementally refactored to use modern safe C++ types and eliminate the majority of undefined behavior that cases
+Existing unsafe C++ code can be incrementally refactored to use modern, safer C++ types and eliminate much of the undefined behavior that causes security and correctness problems.

-## How companies and organizations are using LLVM to improve memory safety
+## How companies and organizations are using LLVM to improve C++ memory safety

 Apple has become one of the most visible contributors and deployers of LLVM C++ memory safety work.
 Its C++ language support page<sup>[7]</sup> documents that Xcode 16 added C++ standard library hardening for Apple Clang and `libc++`, with production-oriented modes such as `Yes (fast)` and `Yes (extensive)` as well as a stricter debug mode.
 Apple's WWDC25 session *Safely mix C, C++, and Swift*<sup>[8]</sup> is especially revealing because it connects several strands into one developer workflow.

-Google is pursuing the same LLVM direction at much larger deployment scale, and it has published some of the best public evidence that the approach can pay off.
+Google is pursuing the same LLVM direction at a much larger deployment scale, and has published some of the best public evidence that the approach can pay off.
 In November 2024, Google reported on retrofitting spatial safety to hundreds of millions of lines of C++<sup>[9]</sup>.
-After enabling hardened libc++ and rolling it out carefully, Google reported more than 1,000 bugs found, an estimated prevention of 1,000 to 2,000 new bugs per year at its current development rate, and a 30% reduction in its baseline segmentation-fault rate across production.
+After enabling hardened libc++ and rolling it out carefully, Google reported finding more than 1,000 bugs, estimating that the approach would prevent 1,000 to 2,000 new bugs per year at its current development rate, and reporting a 30% reduction in its baseline segmentation-fault rate across production.
 The same post claimed that LLVM hardened libc++ had already disrupted an internal red-team exercise and would have prevented another exploit path that predated deployment.
 The WG21 paper P3471,<sup>[15]</sup> authored by Apple libc++ maintainers, cites Google's deployment experience and notes performance impact as low as 0.3%.